-Expenditures of Federal Awards (Schedule16)
+4.14.5 Expenditures of Federal Awards (Schedule 16)

-- 4.8 Supplemental Schedules - 4.8.5 Expenditures of Federal Awards (Schedule 16) - 4.8.5.10 The Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards 2 CFR 200 (Uniform Guidance), requires auditees to prepare a Schedule of Expenditures of Federal Awards (SEFA) for the period covered by the auditee's financial statements that includes certain required elements described below.
+4.14.5.10 The Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards 2 CFR 200 (Uniform Guidance), requires auditees to prepare a Schedule of Expenditures of Federal Awards (SEFA) for the period covered by the auditee's financial statements that includes certain required elements described below.
 Click here for the Uniform Guidance.
+Note the US Office of Management and Budget finalized proposed changes to the Uniform Guidance, which are effective November 12, 2020, except for the amendments to §§200.216 and 200.340, which are effective on August 13, 2020.